 I’m a security guard.
 I need to monitor CCTV footage all the time.
 Should I get a break?

-There is an exception in the Working Time Regulations for workers engaged in security activities where you need to be there all the time.
-But you should still be given a break at another time where that is possible.
+In a similar way to the previous answer, if you are in this position, you should still be given a break at another time where that is possible.
 If not, your employer needs to take other steps to make sure your health and safety is protected.

 Daily rest (adults)